 - Mammogram and/or ultrasound of one or both breasts

 - A brain scan

 - Surgical excision and analysis of one or more ducts in your nipple

 Possible causes of abnormal discharge include:

-Galactorrhea.
+- Galactorrhea.
 It might sound scary.
-But galactorrhea simply describes a condition in which a woman's breast secretes milk or a milky nipple discharge even though she is not breastfeeding.
+But galactorrhea simply describes a condition in which a woman's breast secretes milk or a milky nipple discharge even though they are not breastfeeding.
 Galactorrhea is not a disease and has many possible causes.
 These include: